NanoComp/meep/doc/docs/Python_User_Interface.md

 #### PadeDFT Step Function

-The following step function collects field data from a given point or volume and performs spectral extrapolation by computing the [Pade approximant](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.pade.html) of the DFT at every specified spatial point.
+The following step function collects field data from a given point or volume and performs spectral extrapolation by computing the [Padé approximant](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.pade.html) of the DFT at every specified spatial point.

 * [PadeDFT class](#PadeDFT)